microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 ## IUriContext

 The following example shows a custom markup extension that converts a relative URI to an absolute URI.
 It does this by getting the IUriContext from the IXamlServiceProvider parameter passed in to ProvideValue.
-IUriContext provides the URI of the markup being loaded, for example this could be "ms-appx:///MainPage.xaml".
+IUriContext provides the URI of the markup being loaded.

 This markup extension enables the following markup, where a property requires an absolute URI: